diceid/sample-verifier-webapp/README.md

    - Sample-verifier-webapp/src/vc_services/VC_AuthService.js
       - Constants.clientRoot -> should point to the URL where sample verifier application is hosted.
 This URL should be accessible from Verifier controller
       - userManager.settings.metadata.authorization_endpoint -> change pres_req_conf_id to the presentation request id you have created.
 If you haven’t created any new id, then the default id demo-access can be used.
-3. Install and build the application with the following commands:
+3. Install and build the application as mentioned before